DiscipleTools/Documentation/hosting/wpengine-hosting.md

 Click SSL &gt; Add Certificates &gt; Get FREE certificate using the Let's Encrypt option

 ### Multisite

+If you selected "subdirectory" as you multisite install then it is the same single site strategy.

+For "subdomain insteals":

 If you add each subdomain to the domains panel then it is the single site process.